 The Uniform Electronic Transactions Act (UETA) was established to help remove barriers inhibiting electronic commerce and establish the validity of electronic signatures and digital contracts.
 The act defines an electronic signature as “an electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign that record.”
 The UETA paved the way in many regards for the E-Sign Act to be formed.

 By now, the legality and security surrounding electronic contracts and signatures are well established.
 Using a cloud-based contract lifecycle management platform to manage, negotiate, and sign contracts is becoming the standard for organizations around the globe.
-To find out how your business can more effectively manage contracts digitally, request a demo in the form below.
+To find out how your business can more effectively manage contracts digitally, click on the button below to request a demo.